(c) NetKnights GmbH 2025, https://netknights.it

 # Disable the costly checking of private RSA keys when loading them.

-check_private_key = not current_app.config.get("PI_RESPONSE_NO_PRIVATE_KEY_CHECK", False)
+check_private_key = not current_app.config.get(ConfigKey.RESPONSE_NO_PRIVATE_KEY_CHECK, False)

 try:

-with open(priv_file_name, 'rb') as priv_file:
+with open(private_key_file, 'rb') as file:

-sign_object = Sign(priv_key, public_key=None,
+sign_object = Sign(private_key, public_key=None, check_private_key=check_private_key)

-except (IOError, ValueError, TypeError) as e:
+except (OSError, ValueError, TypeError) as e:

 log.info('Could not load private key from '